ManuelRevuelto/PruebaTecnica/README.md

 *
 # Requirements for it to work
 * Open Xampp and start MySql
+* Have installed the latest version of Laravel and Angular

 # Configuration backend
 * Open a terminal